tommyarmstrong/calendar-tool/README.md

 ### Local Development

-1. Generate certificates using the certificate manager
+1. Generate certificates using the certificate manager 🪪
-2. Configure environment variables
+2. Configure environment variables ⚙️
-3. Run FastAPI servers for each component
+3. Run FastAPI servers for each component 💻

 See the installation guides for detailed steps.

+<a id="configuration"></a>
-## Configuration
+## Configuration ⚙️

 Configuration is managed through AWS Parameter Store (production) or environment variables (local).
 Key configuration includes: